digitalbazaar/payswarm-wordpress/README.md

 ```

-The price of the post, the license that is granted upon purchase,
+The price of the post, the license that is granted upon purchase, and other
-and other post-specific values can be changed on a per-post basis.
+post-specific values can be changed on a per-post basis.
+Future versions of
+the plugin may allow authors to let their readers set their own donation
+amounts for articles.

 Prerequisites
 --------------